zalmoxes-laran/EM-blender-tools/README.md

   - [X] **Create a new "ubermethod" in graph.py to find connected nodes with node_type and edge_type as variables**
   - [X] **Create a function that manage both missing proxies and proxies in hidden layers**

+- [X] **Implement full multigraph management with graph ID as prefix**
+  - Used to enrich node IDs and ensure uniqueness across multiple graphs

+- [X] **E-RIHS export with texture management**
+  - Implemented optimized settings similar to Envik

+- [X] **Instanced GLTF export**
+  - Added helper for managing model groups

+- [X] **New label system**
+  - Implemented improved system for creating labels and metric scales

-### Tasks To Do
+#### Tasks To Do

+- [ ] **Fix operators in the Epoch Manager with the old approach**
+  - [ ] **Soloing to be done with the new node-based approach**

 - [ ] **Develop the 3D GIS mode for EM tools**
-  - [X] Adding a section to the UI to swithch to simple 3D GIS
+  - [X] Adding a section to the UI to switch to simple 3D GIS
-  - [ ] developing an operator to parse xlsx/csv files driven by a JSON mapping schema oriented to QKGs
+  - [ ] Developing an operator to parse xlsx/csv files driven by a JSON mapping schema oriented to QKGs
-  - [ ] developing a fallback simple importer assuming an "ID" column to work with and using all the others columns like properties
+  - [ ] Developing a fallback simple importer assuming an "ID" column to work with and using all the others columns like properties
-  - [ ] adding a section visual manager to the UI with the ability to show the available properties in the graph as a drop menu.
+  - [ ] Adding a section visual manager to the UI with the ability to show the available properties in the graph as a drop menu
-  - [ ] developing an operator to create a color ramp or other stuff to colorize the proxies according to the properties
+  - [ ] Developing an operator to create a color ramp or other tools to colorize the proxies according to the properties
-  - [ ] documentation of the new tool
+  - [ ] Documentation of the new tool

-- [ ] **Fix operators in the Epoch Manager even with the old approach**
-  - [ ] **soloing to be done with the new node-based approach**

 - [ ] **Develop a SF panel for extended visualization of data from a standardized excel file**
   - [ ] **Add a file path entry in EMsetup panel**
   - [ ] **Create operator to load xlsx file at convenience and/or automatically at graphml import**
-  - [ ] **Create a panel to show extended info for SF - or integrate it in the Stratigraphic Nodes Manager -**
-  - [ ] **testing**

-- [ ] **Develop a Filtering System**
-  - Create a system to filter nodes, allowing users to visualize only a subset of stratigraphic units.
-  - Improves usability when dealing with complex graphs.

-- [ ] **Populate New Lists**
-  - [X] **Activities List**
-    - Populate with activity data for better organization.
-  - [ ] **Time Branches List**
-    - Populate to manage alternative temporal sequences.

-- [ ] **Integrate IDs from Extended Matrix Canvas Tags**
-  - Implement a system to append the ID from the canvas tags as a suffix to stratigraphic unit names.
-  - **Objective**: Ensure unique naming of units to allow importing stratigraphies from different graphs into the same scene.

-- [ ] **Enhance Node Management**
-  - Improve handling of newly added nodes such as authors, licenses.
-  - **Task**: Develop features to manage these nodes effectively within emtools.

-- [ ] **Modify Code for Visual Rules in Stratigraphic Nodes**
-  - Modify the code to read the visual rules file for converting stratigraphic nodes into colors.
-  - *Note*: This task is related to a task in Project s3Dgraphy.

-- [X] **Create a ExtendedMatrix data folder (that can work also as a zipped file .EMZ)**

-- [X] **Develop JSON Exporter for Heritage Metaverse**
-  - [X] Create a JSON exporter that prepares data for use in the Heritage Metaverse.
-  - [X] Ensure compatibility and proper data formatting.
-  - [ ] Adding update fuction to catch geo_position_data and export them in EM-JSON
-  - [ ] Fixing errors in data layout in the EM-JSON exporter for Heriverse

-- [ ] **Debugging in Extended Matrix Tool**
-  - **a.** Debug how paradata are presented in the Extended Matrix Tool.
-  - **b.** Correct bugs in handling epoch nodes within the tool.

-## Future versions of EM-tools

-- [ ] **Develop a JSON Importer with EM zipped (or not) Folder Structure (EMZ file)**
-  - Develop a JSON importer that uses a folder structure for files.
-  - Enable usage outside Blender and yED, allowing other applications to access and use the data.
-  - Aim to establish a standard structure for critical models and virtual reconstructions.
-  - *Note*: This is for future development.

-  - [ ] Formalization of color maps to visualize statistical data about the reconstruction (volumes, typo of sources, property density)
-  - [ ] New label system
-  - [ ] New section for visual tools
-  - [ ] Simplified proxy generation
+  - [ ] **Create a panel to show extended info for SF - or integrate it in the Stratigraphic Nodes Manager**
+  - [ ] **Testing**

+- [ ] **Documentation for EMF 1.5**
+  - Add "Info" button in the panel linked to the EM Tools manual
+  - Include detailed explanations for each node type

+- [ ] **Cleanup**
+  - Remove updater
+  - Remove old JSON configuration files
+  - Remove DevUtils

+- [ ] **Update website contact information**
+  - Add contacts on extendedmatrix.org
+  - Add ways for people to join the Extended Matrix Facebook group

+## Roadmap for EMF 1.6

+### s3Dgraphy Library

+- [ ] **Develop Information Propagation Algorithms**
+  - Work within Stratigraphy on information propagation algorithms.
+  - Possibly place the algorithm in utils or elsewhere within Stratigraphy.

+- [ ] **Formalize Data Propagation Rules Using SWRL**
+  - Enhance the reasoning capabilities within the Knowledge Graph.

+### EM-tools for Blender

+- [ ] **Enhance the Activity Manager panel**
+  - Add selection buttons
+  - Add proxy hiding functionality in 3D space
+  - Add functionality to extract more information about activities
+  - Show in which epochs nodes exist
+  - Show temporal scope of activities

+- [ ] **Time branch management**
+  - Improve handling of time branches
+  - User interface for creating and managing alternative temporal sequences

+- [ ] **Panorama management for individual epochs**
+  - Add subsection in RM manager
+  - Create nodes in JSON for panorama management

+- [ ] **Formalize Anastylosis and USWSWS groups**
+  - Implement automatic detection based on connections

+- [ ] **Modify Continuity Node concept**
+  - Consider changing to Discontinuity Node
+  - Clarify if it represents destruction or just last sighting
+  - Define relationship with negative stratigraphic units

+- [ ] **Handle transforming stratigraphic units**
+  - Implement dotted connector for units that transform into each other
+  - Add sub-panel in Stratigraphy Manager to visualize temporal evolution

+- [ ] **Multiple representation of the same unit**
+  - Allow showing a unit multiple times to represent all instances where it's observed

+- [ ] **Show authors and detailed license for each graph**
+  - Implement in EM Setup

+- [ ] **Property Density algorithm**
+  - Develop visualization to show density of properties behind 3D models
+  - Implement both quantitative and qualitative algorithms

+## Future Development

+- [ ] **Jupyter Notebook integration**
+  - Create template using s3Dgraphy
+  - Use JSON exported for Heriverse or server system with 3D data

+- [ ] **Spatialization tool for documents**
+  - Create camera with quad
+  - Console to manage focal length, transparency, and x/y shift
+  - Add camera/quad pair in s3Dgraphy

+- [ ] **Source graph visualization**
+  - Develop separate graph view focused on sources and their temporal relationships

+- [ ] **Temporal positioning of sources**
+  - Research approaches for handling source chronology without creating upward vectors

+- [ ] **Geophysics import and annotation system**
+  - Develop import and filtering system
+  - Add point-cloud and slice visualization
+  - Possibly develop as separate project

+- [ ] **Territorial graph**
+  - Reimplement landscape graph
+  - Add topographic units and canvas concept

+- [ ] **Terrain and stratigraphy creation from elevation points**
+  - Implement handling of elevation points and core samples
+  - Develop propagation algorithm based on data
+  - Possibly integrate with GRASS or other external libraries

+- [ ] **Triple Store database**
+  - Create database of holistic documentation for archaeology and cultural heritage
+  - Implement search functionality

+- [ ] **Tool shelf and search engine**
+  - Develop tools to retrieve graph fragments for comparison

+- [ ] **DigiLab DB integration**
+  - Create system to retrieve data, patterns, and comparisons

+- [ ] **AI-based proxy rendering**
+  - Connect to Stable Diffusion
+  - Create photorealistic renderings based on proxies and node information

+- [ ] **Peer review system**
+  - Implement collaborative environment for reconstruction review

+- [ ] **REST API connection to chronontology**
+  - Define chronological epochs in space-time